Retrieve historical imagery

 Each Landsat satellite captures red, green, and blue wavelengths of visible light to display imagery the way a human eye sees it.
 However, they also have sensors that capture information not normally visible.
 The data from these sensors can be combined into different combinations of spectral bands to emphasize different features.
 For example, infrared sensors show healthy vegetation as bright red and deep water as black.
 You'll use infrared to better show land-use change.

-- Point to the Multispectral Landsat layer, click the More Options button, and choose Image Display.
+- In the Contents pane, point to the Multispectral Landsat layer, click the More Options button, and choose Image Display.

 The Image Display pane appears, allowing you to change the band combination of the imagery.

-- For Renderer, choose the Color Infrared with DRA band combination.
+- For Renderer, choose Color Infrared with DRA.

-- For Image Enhancement, change the Stretch Type to Standard Deviation.
+- Under Image Enhancement, for Stretch Type, choose Standard Deviation.

 Using the stretch functions will apply different contrast settings to help accentuate clusters of values.
 The standard deviation setting helps to brighten the red values so that vegetation and water are more distinct.